Western Mail (Western Australia): Published 1885–1955

 The first Western Mail was published on 19 December 1885 by Charles Harper and John Winthrop Hackett, co-owners of The West Australian, the state's major daily paper.
 It was printed by James Gibney at the paper's office in St Georges Terrace.

 In 1901, in the publication Twentieth century impressions of Western Australia, a history of the early days of the West Australian and the Western Mail was published.

 In the 1920s The West Australian employed its first permanent photographer Fred Flood, many of whose photographs were featured in the Western Mail.

 In 1933 it celebrated its first use of photographs in 1897 in a West Australian article.

-The Western Mail featured early work from a large number of prominent West Australian authors and artists, including; Mary Durack, Elizabeth Durack, May Gibbs, Stan Cross and Amy Heap.
+The Western Mail featured early work from many prominent West Australian authors and artists, including Mary Durack, Elizabeth Durack, May Gibbs, Stan Cross and Amy Heap.
 The Western Mail Annual editions (1897–1955) carried significant collections of Western Australia art, photography and writing from lesser-known artists such as Amelia Bunbury.

 The Western Mail was primarily created to provide farmers with up to date information.
 However, for many women in the most isolated areas of the state it represented their only social connections beyond their families.
 The women's and children's sections became popular and often attracted the most revenue for the paper.

-West Australian Newspapers management experimented with a variety of formats in the late 1940s and early 1950s, including the Weekend Mail for five years (see publication details below).
+West Australian Newspapers management experimented with a variety of formats in the late 1940s and early 1950s, including the Weekend Mail for five years.

 The newspaper was renamed to The Countryman on 27 January 1955.

 However, the name Western Mail was recycled for a last Christmas Annual in 1956.